-The History of Creedence Clearwater Revival’s Tom Fogerty
+The Life and Death of Creedence Clearwater Revival’s Tom Fogerty

 He’s been overshadowed by his kid brother, but Tom Fogerty still holds a significant place in rock history.
 As the rhythm guitarist for Creedence Clearwater Revival, Tom played on plenty of rock classics and had a solo career before his death on Sept.
 6, 1990, at the age of 48.

 Born in Berkeley, Calif., on Nov.
 9, 1941, Tom, like so many others in the late ‘50s, was bitten by the rock n’ roll bug as a teenager.
 He formed a band, Spider Webb and the Insects, that was signed in 1959 to Del-Fi Records, the label that made Richie Valens a star.
 They only recorded one song for the label, “Lyda Jane,” but it was never released and the group broke up shortly thereafter.

 Meanwhile, his brother John Fogerty, who was three-and-a-half years younger, had an instrumental trio of his own called the Blue Velvets featuring a rhythm section of two of his schoolmates, Doug Clifford (drums) and Stu Cook (piano).
 Looking for new musicians to record some demos, Tom found the answer in his own DNA and joined the Blue Velvets.
 As the oldest and most experienced member of the group — as well as the only one who could sing — Tom became the frontman and leader.

 The Blue Velvets made a name for themselves in the Bay Area by working the usual circuit afforded to teenage bands — county fairs, sock hops, etc. — while continuing to record demos of the songs the brothers were writing together.
 They attracted the attention of a small local label, Orchestra Records, but the three singles they put out between October 1961 and June 1962 couldn’t gain any traction outside local radio.